Auckland rugby coach Geoff Moon passes away

 Moon was strongly associated with the career of Auckland and All Black legend Keven Mealamu, as coach at Aorere College.

-He went on to head the Mt Albert Grammar academy and coach the first XV, and was assistant to Auckland head coach Nick White in 2016.
+He went on to head the Mt Albert Grammar academy and coach the champion first XV, and was assistant to Auckland head coach Nick White in 2016 and 2017.

 His other roles included coaching the Blues development side and colts, at De La Salle College, and was Bristol's forwards coach in England.